-If searchdir begins with =, then the = will be replaced by the sysroot prefix, controlled by the '--sysroot' option, or specified when the linker is configured.
+If searchdir begins with = or \$SYSROOT, then this prefix will be replaced by the sysroot prefix, controlled by the '--sysroot' option, or specified when the linker is configured.

-The default set of paths searched (without being specified with '-L') depends on which emulation mode ld is using, and in some cases also on how it was configured.
-See Section 2.2 [Environment], page 40.
+The default set of paths searched (without being specified with '-L') depends on which emulation mode 1d is using, and in some cases also on how it was configured.
+See Section 2.2 [Environment], page 46.

-The paths can also be specified in a link script with the SEARCH_DIR command.
+The paths can also be specified in a link script with the SEARCH\DIR command.
 Directories specified this way are searched at the point in which the linker script appears in the command line.